 Pyaaz is Hindi for onions, and Do Pyaza literally translates to "with twice the onions."
 Indeed, there are plenty of onions in this recipe, and they're used two different ways, once at the beginning and again at the end, creating twice the deliciousness.
 You start off by sauteing a puree of onions that adds an incredible, velvety richness to the gravy, and you end by adding lightly sauteed onions that contribute an extra something, that oomph, that nicely rounds out the dish without overwhelming you or your tastebuds.

-- 1 12- oz package of extra firm tofu, drained and sliced into six pieces.
+- 16 oz extra firm tofu (drained and sliced into six pieces.
 Spray a baking sheet with oil, place the tofu on it in a single layer, spray on some more oil, then bake in a 350-degree oven for 30 minutes or until the tofu is lightly golden brown on top and bottom.
-Remove and cut into small cubes, about 1/2-inch square.
+Remove and cut into small cubes, about ½-inch square.)

-- 8 ounces of mushrooms (use cremini or button or shiitake, sliced)
+- 8 oz mushrooms (use cremini or button or shiitake, sliced)

 - 2 dry red chillies, optional